tchapeaux/firebase-barillets-editor/docs/dev/conventions.md

 **Container Query Usage:**

-The project uses `@tailwindcss/container-queries` plugin.
+Tailwind CSS v4 has built-in container query support.
 To make a component container-aware:

 1. Add `@container` class to the container element
 2. Use container query modifiers (`@sm:`, `@md:`, `@lg:`, etc.) on child elements